LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep_c_interface/User_callable.rst

 the Newton and mass matrix linear systems, it is expected that the user will supply different *psetup* and *psolve* function for each.

-Also, as described in Section :numref:`Mathematics.Error.Linear`, the ARKLS interface requires that iterative linear solvers stop when the norm of the preconditioned residual satisfies
+Also, as described in :numref:`ARKODE.Mathematics.Error.Linear`, the ARKLS interface requires that iterative linear solvers stop when the norm of the preconditioned residual satisfies